llorracc/as.180.369-2023-Fall/contrib/galibest2/class-01-pitch-initial-thoughts.md

 I would hope to track the number of people needing welfare before and after these initiatives and events and see if there is a correlation between changes in government spending due to an ability to decrease those in need of welfare.

+When considering what kind of theory I would use to root my research in, I feel that I would want to consider the new Keynesian theory as highlighted in the monetary easing section in [this article](https://www.richmondfed.org/publications/research/economic_brief/2022/eb_22-13).
+I feel that if "policymakers can improve economic outcomes by using countercyclical monetary and fiscal policies" we may be able to take note of a similar trend in which contraction of welfare policies may take place during countercyclical times to stimulate more productivity and thus better economic outcomes.
+I am inclined to believe that contraction could happen in these scenarios since many welfare programs may actually act as a disincentive for individuals to be even more productive.
+Thus contracting may increase productivity and economic recovery during times of fiscal crisis.

 ## Prompt 2: Change in labor force participation

 Through my research paper, I hope to find a trend in the change in labor force participation as it relates to changes in the labor source and changes in capital.
 In order to study the change in labor source I would like to analyze how immigration policies have impacted the participation rate.